Napalm ladies: Activism

 Public awareness of the manufacture and impact of napalm bombs increased after reports of the number of casualties, which reached hundreds of thousands, began to surface.
 McLean, Farquhar, Kalvelage and Hutchinson became interested with the use of napalm bombs as part of the WSP's focus on promoting peace as presented in the context of motherhood.
 They were consistently exposed to articles and magazines that covered the use of napalm bombings.
-Their sources included The Ladies Home, which was noted for describing the horrific effects of napalm such as the depicted photographs of burned children.
+Their sources included Ladies' Home Journal, which was noted for describing the horrific effects of napalm such as the depicted photographs of burned children.

 Acting on shipment information, they blocked the napalm shipments of the Dow Chemical Company in 1966.
 The bombs were to be shipped at San Jose, California.
 The day after, they moved their protest to the Alviso district, where they block the transfer of bombs to a barge.
 This delayed the shipment for a day, as it caused the vessel to miss the tide.
 The activities of the four ladies also included their attempts to block bomb shipments near Vallejo.

 McLean, Farquhar, Kalvelage and Hutchinson were arrested and received suspended sentences.
 They attracted the attention of the media, which called the women the "napalm ladies" while some labeled them "housewife terrorists".